outwatch/outwatch/docs/readme.md

 ```

 ### Reactive Modifiers and VNodes
-You can stream any `VModifier` and therefore whole components, attributes, styles, sets of modifiers, and so on:
+You can stream any `VMod` and therefore whole components, attributes, styles, sets of modifiers, and so on:

 ```scala mdoc:js
 import colibri.Observable